Crater del Hoyo Negro

 Also Camping is not allowed in the natural park.
 There are a couple of campgrounds near Rifugio del Pilar which you can book at the Rifugio and the Zona Recreativa de Fuente de los Roques where pitching your tent is tolerated.

-Other accommodations are no problem.
+Other accommodation is no problem.
 Every European travel office will be able to book hotels, rooms and apartments for you.
 I won't include any links here because all of them definitely are commercial.
 Another option is to rent a finca (rural house) from the owners directly.
 You'll have to google for these but sometimes prices are low enough for the scheme to be worthwhile.

 Usually all year round the Canarias have the same weather with little alterations: north-eastern trade winds which deposit fog and dew on the north-eastern slopes of the islands.
 The western and southern parts usually are very dry and there you'll get some hours of sunshine each day.
 Especially on the higher islands like La Palma you usually don't have to worry about weather too much.
 The mountaintops will stick out of the clouds.

 There are no reliable weather forecasts for the mountain regions of La Palma.
 Often a cloudless day turns into a foggy one within half an hour.
 Especially the Cumbre Vieja Range is prone to these fogs and here orientation among the lava and scree fields gets very difficult.
 This is the main reason why you should never leave the trails there.

 Forecasts for the coastal regions, however are available.
 You have to subtract 1°C for every 100m of altitude so that Roque de los Muchachos will still be near freezing when the coasts have already fine and sunny beach weather.
 The following table gives a little overview about the average weather data of the capital of Santa Cruz: